allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 [Cursor told me I should learn coding instead of asking it to generate it + limit of 800 locs](https://forum.cursor.com/t/cursor-told-me-i-should-learn-coding-instead-of-asking-it-to-generate-it-limit-of-800-locs/61132)

 [In Praise of “Normal” Engineers](https://spectrum.ieee.org/10x-engineer)

+[sumanthsamala.com](https://sumanthsamala.com/): Why tell recruiters you can code when you can show them?
+Great job, Sumanth!